graemeblair/ddorg/README.md

 ![GitHub API Token](readme/api_token.png)

-Now, run that scrip with Python:
+Now, run that script with Python:

 ```sh
 python3 scripts/run_build_locally.py
 ```

-After closing your terminal session, you will need to rerun `source venv/bin/activate` in the `declaredesign.org` if you want to run the build script again.
+After closing your terminal session, you will need to rerun `source venv/bin/activate` in the `declaredesign.org` directory if you want to run the build script again.